top of page

 TIP 4: Stack New Habits With Current Ones

-Attach new habits to things you already do, like:
+Attach new habits to things you already do.
+For example:

 • After brushing your teeth → practice balance exercises